-Welcome to the Mechanical Engineering Undergraduate Program
+Welcome to the Department of Mechanical Engineering

 We are very enthusiastic that the South Carolina Committee on Higher Education approved The Citadel’s request to initiate a Bachelor’s of Science in Mechanical Engineering program on 3 October 2013.
-Since then, we have been developing the curriculum and integrating into The Citadel and local organizations.
-The Mechanical Engineering Programof Study offers focused tracks inPower and Energy, Manufacturing, Aeronautical Systems, Materials (Composites), and Mechatronics.
+Since then, we have developed the curriculum and taught our first year of Mechanical Engineering courses.
+The Mechanical Engineering Program of Study offers focused tracks in Power and Energy, Manufacturing, Aeronautical Systems, Materials (Composites), and Mechatronics.

 Engineering has had a proud record of significant contributions at The Citadel since its inception in 1842.
 The Civil and Environmental Engineering Department was established in 1912 and became accredited in 1936.
 Upon review of the history of The Citadel, civil and military engineering was a cornerstone course for all senior cadets in 1842.
-The student chapter of the American Society of Civil Engineering (ASCE) was established in 1937.
 The Electrical and Computer Engineering Department was established in 1941 and became accredited in 1976.
-Its student chapter of the Institute of Electrical and Electronics (IEEE) was established in 1962.
-We are now proudly adding mechanical engineering to our slate of influential engineering programs.
+We have now proudly added mechanical engineering to our slate of influential engineering programs.
 We will apply for accreditation of the mechanical engineering program as soon as we have our first graduate – we are estimating in May 2016.
 Once accreditation is awarded, it is retroactive to the previous two graduating classes.
-We will establish the student chapter of the American Society of Mechanical Engineers during the 2014-2015 academic year.
+The student chapter of the American Society of Mechanical Engineers (ASME) was established in 2015.We will continue to establish student chapters of Mechanical Engineering organizations as student interest grows during the 2015-2016 academic year.

 You can reach me at: